-Georgia's Opportunity Zones are a state-level incentive programs that pre-dates the federal Qualified Opportunity Zones (OZ).
-The federal OZs reward private investment with temporary deferrals of federal capital gains taxes for the investor.
+Georgia's Opportunity Zones are a state-level incentive program that pre-dates the federal Qualified Opportunity Zones (QOZ).
+The federal QOZs reward private investment with temporary deferrals of federal capital gains taxes for the investor.
 For more information please visit Georgia.org/FedOZ.